-France puncture Scotland hopes with frantic win
+France puncture Scotland title hopes in Paris epic

-France 32-21 Scotland: French puncture Scots' Six Nations hopes
+France 32-21 Scotland: French puncture Scots' Six Nations hopes in Paris epic

 Last updated on .From the section Rugby Union